Data structures used by FieldTrip

 (for repetitions, i.e. trials) or comp

 for components.
-These dimensions correspond in general to a numbered list from 1 to N.
+These dimensions in general correspond to a numbered list from 1 to N.

 Data as a N-dimensional array